ethereum/institutions-subdomain/README.md

 \*Note: Do not use Heading 1 (H1, `#`) as it is reserved for the main title of the page, automatically handled by the `title` front matter property.
 Pages should never have more than one H1—use H2 for section titles and H3 for subsections, etc.

 Internal images used in content should be stored in the `/public/images/` directory with appropriate subdirectories for organization, referenced by the relative path (excluding domain).
-External images should use the full URL, including `https://` and domain
+External images should use the full URL, including `https://` and domain prefix.